by jim goulding

 HS Dent

 also writes about invention cycles.
-He states that we are currently
+He states that we are currently in a

-in a 500-year cycle (printing press) and 80-year cycle (auto).
-In modern times,
+500-year cycle (printing press) and 80-year cycle (auto).
+In modern times, the

-in 1928.
 (Cell phones and broadband also hit 90% in 2008).

 I see the catastrophe happening in Oct of 2009.
 I see two scenarios.
 First, there will be a stock break (DJIA) from 35k to 17k.
 It’ll happen much like 1929.
 Back then it happened over a 10-week period, September 10th to mid-November.
 The FED will encourage the US Government to devalue the dollar, for a number of reason’s.
 [I am not going to go into them here.]

-economic crisis would me much more severe than a stock crash.
+the economic crisis would me much more severe than a stock crash.

 Please visit HS Dent at www.hsdent.com and Strauss and Howe at www.lifecourse.com and www.fourthturning.com

-am standing on the edge of an abyss.
-I am staring out over it and the deep pit
+I am standing on the edge of an abyss.
+I am

-that separates what could be and what is.
-On one side stands a future that is
+staring out over it and the deep pit that separates what could be and what is.

-orderly and the other, chaos.
-On one side stands David and one side Goliath.
+stands David and one side Goliath.

 Many, such as me, have lived on this edge for quite a long time.
 Sometimes falling and barely catching ourselves by the slimmest of edges, then clawing our way back.
 I am not on the edge of innovation nor Ekpyrosis (the death of the old order and the birth of the new).